Britishexchangestudent/frontend_connex/README.md

  - getTime() hits ('/time') endpoint using axios, axios.get('/time'), and returns the data.

+ - Authorization is implemented in /api/index.js, line 4, axios.defaults.headers.common with the token = "mysecrettoken".

  - Once data return, serverTime is set to the returned data.

  - Epoch is displayed in Main.jsx, line 65,  Epoch: {serverTime}.